mcncm/hafnia/README.md

 Cavy is an imperative programming language for quantum computers.
 It's designed to be accessible to everyday programmers, without cheating you out of correctness.
-It uses a internal intermediate representation (IR) to generate code in multiple low-level circuit languages, including cQASM and Cirq.
-You can run it on real hardware, or in a simulator, and execute it from within Python.
+It uses a internal intermediate representation (IR) to generate code in multiple low-level circuit languages, including OpenQASM and Quantikz.
-And it has a REPL, too, that works with real hardware!
+You can run it on real hardware--or in a simulator--through an easy-to-use Python wrapper.
+And it has a REPL, too!

 This is not the only quantum programming language out there.
 Both academic and corporate researchers have written their own.
 I'm just a student who did this